| |

 Instead, focus on comparable sales prices.
 You

+will see why, below.
 What price should you offer?

 There are many cases in which an offer lower than list price is appropriate.